Shahrukh95/Product-Search-With-Text-and-Image-Embeddings/README.md

 - bash start.sh

 The triton server and the flask app should be running now.
 Make sure the port 8000 (for triton server) and 5000 (for flask) are open.
+The models can receive inputs in batches.
+128 for the text model and 64 for the image model as defined in the respective ```config.pbtxt``` files in the "endpoint-creation" branch.

+4) Build the Text and Image Embeddings

 4) Run the Gradio App locally